๐Ÿ“ธ Grand Canyon Photography Guide: Best Spots & Tips (2024)

 The North Rim is the best place in Grand Canyon National Park for Night Photography.

 If you are planning on photographing the Milky Way over the Grand Canyon, you will be needing southerly views.
-Depending on the exact time of year, this could be anywhere between Southeast (spring), South (summer), or Southwest (fall).
+Depending on the exact time of year, this could be anywhere between Southeast (spring), due South (summer), or Southwest (fall).

-Accordingly, the Grand Canyon North Rim is the best place in the park for Milky Way photography as most overlooks and vistas provide clear views of the canyon to the south.
-While you can still enjoy astrophotography from the South Rim, you will not be able to capture the Galactic Core over the canyon from anywhere in this section of the park.
+Accordingly, the Grand Canyon North Rim is the best place in the park for Milky Way photography.
+Most overlooks and vistas provide clear views of the canyon to the south.

 Point Imperial